msantam2/color-connect/README.md

 ### Path Segments

-I plan to dynamically render React tile sub-components that display the direction of a path more clearly (e.g. vertical lines, horizontal lines, and bent-lines)
+I plan to dynamically render Tile components that display the direction of a path more clearly (e.g. vertical lines, horizontal lines, and bent-lines)